typedb/typedb-docs/02-clients/01-studio.md

 ![Connection Manager Connected](../images/studio/connection-interface-connected.png)

-Once we've connected successfully, the connection manager will reflect this in with the green status field in the bottom left-hand corner, as shown above.
-The window with connection settings will not close automatically, so it needs to be closed by clicking the [**Close**] button.
+Once TypeDB Studio connected to a TypeDB server successfully, the connection manager window should close automatically.
+If we reopen the window we can find the green status field in the bottom left corner, as shown above.

 <div class="note">
 [Note]